pivotal/docs-tap/services-toolkit/concepts/class-claim-vs-resource-claim.hbs.md

-# Class Claims vs Resource Claims
+# Class Claims compared to Resource Claims

 There are two types of claim to choose from when working with services on Tanzu Application Platform.
 These are `ClassClaim` and `ResourceClaim`.
 This section explains the similarities and differences between the two and when usage of one is preferable over the other.

 In short, it is usually advisable to work with `ClassClaim`s where possible as they are easier to create and are more portable across multiple clusters.